lrodrigueztevar/django_social_network/README.md

 # django_social_network
-project using Django for class practice.
+Class project using Django for practice.